alexthekiwi/node-auth-server/README.md

 # Node Auth Server

 ## Description
 An Express server with Typescript and Prisma (ORM) that uses JWT to authenticate users and issue/manage tokens.
+Handles single-sign-on and password reset flow too.

-## Installation
+## Installation / Development
 ```
 cp .env.example .env
 ```